pcpeasant/pgsocr/README.md

 # pgsocr
-Convert Blu-Ray SUP subtitles to SRT using AI Language Models or Tesseract.
+Convert Blu-Ray SUP subtitles to SRT or ASS using AI Language Models or Tesseract.

 ### Prerequisites